jmltn/old-jamesmilton.me/categories/portfolio/_posts/2016-12-29-raspberry-rev-design.md

 layout: post
 title: RaspberryRev Design
 image: /images/2016/12/raspberry-rev/plate.png
-filter: fPictures fMiscellaneous
+filter: fMiscellaneous
 ---

 Going back to my Product Design A-Level, I wanted to make a iPhone controlled remote controlled car which could be built with Lego.

 As a part of this project, I made a logo for both the branding of the product as well as iPhone icon that went with it.

 Below is a time-lapse showing the process of making the licence place from start to finish.

 ![]({{ site.baseurl }}/images/2016/12/raspberry-rev/plate.png)